keybase/client/go/saltpack/specs/saltpack_armor.md

 particular alphabet or block size.
 For SaltPack we then select a 62-character alphabet (all the digits and letters, in ASCII order) and a 32-byte input block size, which gives us 43-character output blocks and a packing efficiency of 74.42%, compared to Base64's 75%.
-Finally we design some rules for spacing and delimiting the output, to make parsing reliable and to make the whole thing wrap nicely.
+Finally we specify how the decoder recognizes the header and footer lines and strips whitespace.

 Here's the SaltPack armor encoding of the standard lorem ipsum paragraph: